 Denver is a rapidly growing area.
-According to the Census Bureau, it ranks 11th on the list of cities in the country with the greatest addition of residents, adding nearly 15,000 people between 2011 and 2012.
+According to the Census Bureau, it ranks 11th on the list of cities in the country with the most significant addition of residents, adding nearly 15,000 people between 2011 and 2012.
 The state of Colorado is the second fastest growing state in the US, driven in large part by growth in the Denver metro area.

-While the 2013 population is estimated at 649,000, the metropolitan area is much larger.
-The 10-county Denver-Aurora-Broomfield Metropolitan Statistical Area (MSA) had a population of 2.6 million in 2011, making it the 21st most populous MSA in the country.
+While the 2016 population is estimated at over 680,000, the metropolitan area is much larger.
+The 10-county Denver-Aurora-Broomfield Metropolitan Statistical Area (MSA) has a population of 2.8 million, making it the 21st most populous MSA in the country.
 The 12-county Denver-Aurora-Boulder Combined Statistical Area, meanwhile, had a population of 3.15 million in 2013.

 The most common ancestry groups in Denver are Mexican (31.2%), German (14.6%), Irish (9.7%), English (8.9%) and Italian (4.0%).
 23.5% of Denver's population speaks Spanish at home.